 Then there's all the female hate, I don't think there's a single female character that didn't treat the other females like they're subhuman.
 All that jealously and bitterness.
 That despite knowing it's not necessary to go along and be nasty to anyone with a uterus.
 Which also ties into everyone's looks.
 This just didn't apply to the women either, the men were judged by their appearance too.
 It was too much to constantly see a new character and the first thing they focused on is "Well they're Beautiful/Handsome or ugly"

 Don't get me wrong, I get it.
 I get why there's a beauty obsession, I get why there's girl hate, but I don't have to like it and I won't.
 I won't ignore my displeasure with it, because there's a "reason" for it.

-Now, the main reason I'm doing the review this way is because despite hating the characters, it was a really good book.
-I gave it four stars on my Goodreads, I do recommend it to many others, because I know that my issues with this book are my issues and others might not feel as strongly as I do about it and I try to be as fair, objective, and honest as possible when reviewing.
+Now, the main reason I'm doing the review this way is that despite hating the characters, it was a really good book.
+I gave it four stars on my Goodreads, I do recommend it to many others because I know that my issues with this book are my issues and others might not feel as strongly as I do about it and I try to be as fair objective, and honest as possible when reviewing.